 "Glurgh…."
 I groaned to myself.
-I had been drinking quite heavily after the band gig I played at last night, and I most likely passed out from all the drinking, or at least that's the way it seemed – last thing I remembered was staggering home with my best buddy, Omar.
-My Headache was strong, and it felt like my brain was throwing punches at the inside of the skull, and my whole body felt it was being pinned in this awkward position that I was lying in.
-Clutching my head with both my hands, I rolled onto my front as my body protested with violence, as I squeezed my eyes hut and face planted on the gritty ground beneath me – gritty ground that most certainly wasn't a carpet or floorboards.
+I had been drinking quite heavily after the band gig I played at last night, and I most likely passed out from all the drinking, or at least that's the way it seemed.
+The last thing I remembered was staggering home with my best buddy, Omar.
+My headache was throbbing, feeling like my brain was throwing punches at the inside of the skull, and my whole body felt it was being pinned in this awkward position that I was lying in.
+Clutching my head with both my hands, I rolled onto my front as my body protested with violence.
+I squeezed my eyes shut and face planted on the gritty ground beneath me – gritty ground that most certainly wasn't a carpet or floorboards.

 "Wh…what's this…?"
-I thought out loud to myself – It felt like I could taste sand in my mouth – I must have threw up from all the drink, and due to the strange pains all over my body, I must have said something very wrong to someone.
-I forced my eyes opened, and saw the reason why it felt like I had sand in my mouth – because there actually was – it seems like I was lying in some kind of sand pit.
-I must have been dumped here after I was assaulted.
+I thought out loud to myself.
+It felt like I could taste sand in my mouth – I must have threw up from all the drink, and due to the strange pains all over my body, I must have said something very wrong to someone.
+I forced my eyes opened, and saw the reason why it felt like I had sand in my mouth – there actually was.
+It seems like I was lying in some kind of sand pit, so I must have been dumped here after I was assaulted.

-"Ok, I will NEVER drink like that again – I hope nothing got stolen…" I said to myself as I slowly raised my head – turns out it wasn't just a sand pitch, but a rather small beach, or at last I thought it was through my blurry vision.
+"Ok, I will never drink like that again!
+I hope nothing got stolen…" I said to myself as I slowly raised my head.
+Turns out it wasn't just a sand pit, but a rather small beach, or at last I thought it was through my blurry vision.
 I suddenly jerked fully awake – Portobello Beach?!
 I was at the South side of Edinburgh where I was in the pubs drinking, not the North!
 How did I end up here?!
-I spat out the sand in my mouth, and pushed myself to stand on my feet – it was a mammoth effort, but straight after I done that, my headache pain spiked, and my vision became a blur of grey, blue and yellow.
+I spat out the sand in my mouth and pushed myself to stand on my feet.
+It took a mammoth effort, but straight after I done that, my the agony in my head spiked, and my vision became a blur of grey, blue and yellow.
 I stumbled and rested against the cliff edge – except there was no cliff at Portobello!
 I was a long way from home for sure now, yet I was too tired and in too much pain to physically panic.
 Mentally, however, I was terrified!
-Too shattered to move any real distances, I had no choice but to stick it out for now.
+Too shattered and exhausted to move any real distances, I had no choice but to stick it out for now.

-About an hour passed of trying to deal with my hangover and injuries.
-They didn't feel like normal injuries though – It was all over my body literally, and it felt more like I took a run through wildfire than being punched and kicked.
-The beach was spinning slower and slower, and I could begin to make out a few details – there were quite a few rocks on the beach, and while it could just be my vision messing up, I could see bubbles floating across the sea – very bizarre indeed.
+About an hour passed of trying to deal with my hangover and injuries, but they didn't feel like normal injuries.
+They were literally all over my body, and it felt more like I took a run through wildfire than being punched and kicked.
+The beach was spinning slower and slower, and I could begin to make out a few details.
+There were quite a few rocks on the beach, and while it could just be my vision messing up, I could see some bubbles floating across the sea – very bizarre indeed.

 "I wonder if someone is around…."
 I mumbled.
 Looking around brought the headache shooting back, so I kept my head level and kept walking very slowly onward, taking each step as carefully as possible to keep my body perfectly balanced to minimize the pain.

 "HEY!"
-I yelled, clutching my head with my left arm – it felt very odd – I couldn't feel my hair, and it felt like it was shaped a bit differently.
+I yelled, clutching my head with my left arm.
+It felt very odd and quite a bit shorter than usual.
+I couldn't even feel the little hairs on it, and my arm felt like it was shaped a bit differently.
 "ANYONE HERE?"
-I continued to yell – perhaps someone could find me and tell me where I am – because it was very difficult to tell from my situation.
+I continued to yell.
+Perhaps someone could find me and tell me where I am, because it was very difficult to tell from my situation.

 "HELLO?!"
 I yelled again, and this time, I could have sworn I saw movement in front of me.
-A strange figure was moving towards me – strange thing was, it didn't seem all that human.
-Matter of fact, It wasn't human at all – it looked like a strange animal.
-I focused my eyes on it, and it slowly became clearer – there was no mistaking it – it was a pokemon, a cyndaquil for that matter.
-I staggered backwards – was I invading its territory, and would it try to burn me!?
+A strange figure was moving towards me, but the weird thing was, it didn't seem all that human.
+Matter of fact, It wasn't human at all – it looked like a strange animal of some kind.
+I focused my eyes on it, and it slowly became clearer – there was no mistaking it.
+It was a pokemon, a cyndaquil for that matter.
+I staggered backwards, realising the potential danger.
+Was I invading its territory?
+Would it try to burn me?
 In this state, would I even be fit to run?!

 "Don't hurt me, please!"
 I said at the approaching pokemon.
 It carried on advancing towards me, fear starting to infect my mind.
-Clearly I wasn't thinking straight, what could a cyndaquil understand of the English language, let alone a wild one!
-I never even liked pokemon, the creepy things always scared me with their curiosity of people and their rather lethal abilities that made any one of them a potential threat to me – yet society loved the damn things!
-Just when I was about to turn around and flee, it did something I did not expect.
+Clearly I wasn't thinking straight – a domesticated cyndaquil couldn't understand the English language, let alone a wild one!
+I never even liked pokemon – the creepy things always scared me with their curiosity of people and their rather lethal abilities that made any one of them a potential threat to me, yet society loved the damn things!
+But just when I was about to turn around and flee out of terror, it did something I did not expect.

 "Calm down buddy, I'm not going to hurt you!"
 It spoke, and seemed to chuckle.
-I was in awe – this pokemon seemed to have intelligence more along the lines of other human beings, rather than other animals and most other pokemon – I guess speaking to it wasn't that ridiculous after all!
-I remember seeing another pokemon who could speak, but I had no idea when and where I saw it – it seemed like a false case of déjà vu, so I ignored it.
+I was in awe – this pokemon seemed to have intelligence more along the lines of other human beings rather than other animals and most other pokemon – I guess speaking to it wasn't that ridiculous after all!
+I remember seeing another pokemon who could speak, but I had no idea when and where I saw this it.
+It seemed like a false case of déjà vu, so I ignored it.

 "You OK?"
 It asked again.
 "You seem a bit dazed and lost, can I help at all?"
 Its speaking unsettled me slightly, but it didn't seem like it had any intentions of harming me.

-"N…no." I replied – speaking to a pokemon like this just felt bewildering – I was aware that many people who worked with pokemon spoke to them, but to me, it seemed daft – and here I was speaking to this cyndaquil.
+"N…no." I replied.
+Speaking to a pokemon like this just felt bewildering.
+I was aware that many people who worked with pokemon spoke to them, but to me, it seemed daft.
+Yet, here I was speaking to this cyndaquil.
 It acted human, so I might as well treat it like one for the time being.

-"I'm lost, I have a splitting headache, I feel a dull pain all over my body, and it seems like my sanity has been messed around with a bit, for I am having a conversation with a cyndaquil – I sure hope no one slipped some acid in my cider…" The cyndaquil looked at me with curiosity and bewilderment – he clearly had no idea what to make of the situation.
-Also, I noticed the cyndaquil was almost the same size as me, but even I knew they were very small compared to humans, and seeing this strange incident, I couldn't help but force a smile to at least try and salvage a little positive emotion here.
+"I'm lost, I have a splitting headache, I feel dull pains all over my body, and it seems like my sanity has been messed around with a bit, for I am having a conversation with a cyndaquil.
+I sure hope no one slipped some acid in my cider…" The cyndaquil looked at me with curiosity and bewilderment – he clearly had no idea what to make of the situation either.
+I noticed the cyndaquil was almost the same size as me, but even I knew they were very small compared to humans.
+Seeing this strange and bizarre incident, I couldn't help but force a smile to at least try and salvage a little positive emotion here.

 "What snivy are you referring to?"
 I asked him, feeling a bit frustrated as I looked around to see if there were any snivys about, of which there were non that I could see.

 "Stop calling me that!
-My name is Floyd – if you want to continue talking to me then you'd better damn well refer me by my name!"
-I said, getting a wee bit pissed off at him – was he calling me a snivy?
+My name is Mr Floyd Munro – if you want to continue talking to me then you'd better damn well refer me by my name!"
+I said, getting a wee bit pissed off at him.
+Was he calling me a snivy?
 This confused me to no end.

 "…Wow, you're a bit of an asshole, you know that?
 I hope the rest of your kind aren't as rude as you."
 The cyndaquil said, though he somehow didn't seemed to be all that bothered by what I said.
 "You're on the beach just south of Treasure Town...er, that didn't look like it meant much to you."

-"Sorry, I have a splitting headache, and I am lost and confused, forgive me for my bad attitude" I said apologetically – I could see that he wasn't trying to annoy me.
+"Sorry, I have a splitting headache, and I am lost and confused, forgive me for my bad attitude."
+I said apologetically.
+I could see that he wasn't trying to annoy me now, and I really shouldn't be antagonizing the only one who could be a guide of some kind to me.
 "By the way, why on earth do you keep calling me Snivy?
 I'm a human being you silly man!"